smmousavi8872/Hafhashtad/README.md

-# Hafhashtad
+# Sample Proejct

 ### Overview
-Hafhashtad is an advanced Kotlin-based project designed with modern Android development practices.
+This is an advanced Kotlin-based project designed with modern Android development practices.
 The project aims to provide a robust foundation leveraging the MVVM (Model-View-ViewModel) architecture and Android Clean Architecture principles.
 It includes modularized features, ensuring scalable and maintainable code.

 ### Features
 - **MVVM Architecture:** Separation of concerns is achieved by dividing the code into Model, View, and ViewModel layers.